lagerratrobe/lagerratrobe.github.io/_posts/2022-05-16-Basic-API-Parsing.md

 > `street=3305+160th+Ave+SE&city=Bellevue&state=WA&benchmark=2020&format=json`

-The request parameters are further broken down into parts which are separated by an ampersand, "&", symbol.
-If we want to better understand how the API works, we can look at the [documentation](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html/).
-Doing so will tell what is expected in each parameter of the request.
-It will also tell us that the API can work in a a single record mode, or in a batch mode.
-Batch mode is outside the scope of this article, but might be fun to try, if you're interested.
-Coming back to our parameters though, we can see the following:
+The Request Parameters are further broken down into parts which are separated by either "+" or "&" symbols.
+The "+" symbols are used to replace spaces, the "&" is used to actually separate the parameter values from one another.

+Looking at our original address and then comparing it to the Request Parameters - which we split at the "&" into a new line for each parameter" - we can see the following:

+> 3305 160th Ave SE, Bellevue, WA 98008

+__Vs.__

 ```
 street=3305+160th+Ave+SE&